NoroffFEU/development-platforms/src/content/docs/CDN/CDN-case-study.md

 ## Brief history

-in the 1990s a problem that was foreseen was that when the internet grew and more people tried to access the same websites at the same time there would be a bottleneck happening that would cause long waiting times and sometimes the website would crash, and this problem became a reality in the late 1990s.
+In the 1990s a problem that was foreseen was that when the internet grew and more people tried to access the same websites at the same time there would be a bottleneck happening that would cause long waiting times and sometimes the website would crash, and this problem became a reality in the late 1990s.
 In the mid-1990s the first content delivery network was developed and the first commercial CDN was introduced in 1998 by Akamai as a more efficient way to deliver content on the Internet.
-In the early 2000s new CDN providers followed, and companies such as Limelight network, CacheFly, Cloudflare, and many others started to appear, around 2003/2004 an increasing demand for audio and video started the next phase for CDNs and streaming was possible since CDNs offered a massively increased bandwidth, YouTube was released in 2005 and Netflix started streaming short time after in 2007 other streaming services followed soon after.
+In the early 2000s new CDN providers followed, and companies such as Limelight network, CacheFly, Cloudflare, and many others started to appear.
+Around 2003/2004 an increasing demand for audio and video started the next phase for CDNs and streaming was possible since CDNs offered a massively increased bandwidth, YouTube was released in 2005 and Netflix started streaming short time after in 2007 other streaming services followed soon after.

 This is a small bullet point list of important milestones after 2007

-- **In 2008** amazon launched a CDN integrated with their web service.
+- **In 2008** Amazon launched a CDN integrated with their web service.
-- **In 2011** AT&T launched their new cloud-based CDN
+- **In 2011** AT&T launched their new cloud-based CDN.
 - **In 2012** JSDelivr launched a free open-source project.
-- **In 2012** Netflix got its in-house CDN after an increase in streaming
+- **In 2012** Netflix got its in-house CDN after an increase in streaming.
-- **In 2014** apple got their in-house CDN
+- **In 2014** Apple got their in-house CDN.
-- **In 2015** BelugaCDN launched a new type of CDN price model a type of "pay as you go" driving costs lower
+- **In 2015** BelugaCDN launched a new type of CDN price model a type of "pay as you go" driving costs lower.

 ## What is a Content delivery network?